racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

     ipdb> next

-Several calls to 'next' later, once we are outside the PyLabs extension loading mechanism:
+Several calls to 'next' later, once we are outside the Pylabs extension loading mechanism:

     ipdb>
     --Call--